Is Gdansk, Poland Worth Visiting?

 2. Beautiful Architecture

-For breathtaking views of Gdansk, make sure to climb up the tower of St. Mary’s Church.
-It may be a bit challenging, but the reward of the stunning panorama is worth every step.
+To get stunning views of Gdansk, ensure that you climb to the top of the tower of St. Mary’s Church.
+It can be a bit tiring, but the payoff of the view is worthwhile every step of the way.

 3. Baltic Sea and Beaches